privacysandbox/privacy-sandbox-demos/services/home/docs/demos/101-single-touch-conversion-attribution.md

   **navigation** (for click-through) This reference will be used later to attribute (match) the conversion (here the. purchase of an item on the
   **shop** site) to a previous event (here.
 The user saw/clicked an ad on the **news** site)

-7. On the product page, click “Add to cart”
+7. On the product page, click "Add to cart"
-8. On the cart page, click “Checkout”
+8. On the cart page, click "Checkout"

-- In this scenario the “checkout” event is the conversion event the advertiser wants to measure to evaluate the performance of their ad campaign,
+- In this scenario the "checkout" event is the conversion event the advertiser wants to measure to evaluate the performance of their ad campaign,
 - The checkout page **triggers** the conversion attribution for the `source` whose eTLD+1 matches the eTLD+1 of the site provided in `destination`
   (here privacy-sandbox-demos-shop.dev) .
 The **Attribution Reporting API** logic will then process the event.